jaredfin/SikuliXRobotLibrary/README.md

           Given User Calculates "${num1}" "${operation}" "${num2}"
           When User Clicks "Equals" Button
           Then Actual Result Should Be Equal To "${expected_result}"

-  i.
-Do the following in command prompt:

-      cd C:\SikuliXRobotLibrary
-      jybot -d LOGS -i Demotest demo\calc_test_suite

-      * if successful, this should run the test

   Note: sikuli takes over the mouse pointer, make sure to not use the test pc while running the tests